 After studying Philosophy at BA, Anna qualified as an archivist in 2004, and has worked at the University since 2009.
 She has published widely on the use of archives including chapters in All This Stuff: Archiving The Artist ed.
 Vaknin, Stuckey, Lane (Libri, 2013) and Educational Programmes: Innovative Practices for Archives and Special Collections ed.
 Theimer (Rowan & Littlefield, 2015), as well as a paper 'Discovering Knitting at the Regent Street Polytechnic' in Textile: The Journal of Cloth and Culture 12:1 (pp. 58-71).
 Her role is focussed on promoting the collections and she is the point of contact for staff and student use of archives.
 Since 2015, Anna has also been responsible for the University's Chinese Poster Collection.

-Elaine Penn – University Archivist and Records Manager
+Elaine Penn – Head of University Records and Archives

 Elaine has been a qualified archivist and records manager for over 17 years, previously working mainly in the Banking sector before joining the University in 2005.
 In November 2014 she was awarded a PhD in Information Studies (Archival Studies) from UCL.
 Elaine is a registered member of the Archives and Records Association, member of AIM25 and the British Records Association.
 Her interests include the application of archival theory to practice, particularly in the area of appraisal and in 2012 she attended the ARCHIDIS two-week summer school exploring European approaches to archival appraisal.